hmrc/api-stop-autodeploy-test/resources/public/api/conf/1.0/docs/overview.md

-This API allows
-It includes resources for testing access to the three different access
+This API includes resources for testing access to the three different access
 levels:

 -Stop Auto Deploy API to test the checking and approving process